wp-plugins/www-xml-sitemap-generator-org/readme.txt

 Tested up to: 4.2
 Stable tag: 1.0

-Easy, highly configurable RSS and Google XML Sitemaps
+Easy to use, highly configurable WordPress RSS and Google XML Sitemap generator plugin.
+Compatible with Google, Bing, Baidu, Yandex and more.

 == Description ==

-[Google XML Sitemap Generator](https://xmlsitemapgenerator.org/wordpress-sitemap-generator-plugin.aspx) adds powerful & configurable XML sitemap features to WordPress.
+[Google XML Sitemap Generator](https://xmlsitemapgenerator.org/wordpress-sitemap-generator-plugin.aspx) adds powerful and configurable RSS and Google XML sitemap features to WordPress.
+It enables you to set global sitemap defaults to get up and running quickly which can then be customised at the category, tag, post and page level.

 **Features include:**